 Mor Barak, M.E.
 (2014).
 Managing Diversity: Toward a Globally Inclusive Workplace.
 3rd edition.
 Thousand Oaks, CA: Sage Publications.

 Mor Barak, M.E. & Daya, P. (2014).
-Fostering inclusion from the inside out to create an inclusive workplace: corporate/organizational efforts in society and the community.
+Fostering inclusion from the inside out to create an inclusive workplace: Corporate/organizational efforts in society and the community.
 In B.M.
 Ferdman and B. Deane (Eds.)
-Diversity at Work: The Practice of Inclusion. (pp. 391-412).
-Society for Industrial and Organizational Psychology.
+Diversity at Work: The Practice of Inclusion.
+Society for Industrial and Organizational Psychology Press.

 Mor Barak, M.E. & Brekke, J.S.
 (2014).
 Social Work Science and Identity Formation for Doctoral Scholars within Intellectual Communities.
 Research on Social Work Practice, 25(5), 616-624. doi: 10.1177/1049731514528047

 Rhee, M., Park, S. & Mor Barak, M.E.
-(In Press).
+(2014).
 Job Stress and Mental Health among Nonregular Workers in Korea: What Dimensions of Job Stress are Associated with Mental Health?
-Archives of Environmental and Occupational Health.
+Archives of Environmental & Occupational Health.

 Brimhall, K.C., Lizano, E.L. & Mor Barak, M.E.
 (2014).
 The mediating the role of inclusion: A longitudinal study of the effects of leader-member exchange and diversity climate on job satisfaction and intention to leave amount child welfare workers.
 Children and Youth Services Review, 4, 79-88.